joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 That's a long intro..
 Onto the list.
 This will be continuously updated as time goes by (remember Kaizen, continuous improvement!).
 Each point is also going to be as succinct as possible to make it a quick and easy list to read.

 **- Switched to a reusable coffee cup and water bottle.**
 A glass [KeepCup](http://www.keepcup.com) is my choice.
 I actively try to avoid plastic water bottles and disposable cups (within reason, again, it's about reduction not all or nothing).

 **- Switched all lightbulbs to LED or low wattage alternatives.**
 This can even be fun and more convenient if you go with something like Phillips Hue (albeit an expensive option, regular LED bulbs are cheap).

 **- Switched to Bamboo toothbrushes.**
 I'm still an advocate of a manual toothbrush, and there's no reason not to switch to bamboo.
 A pack of 4 bamboo brushes is about £10 on Amazon.

 **- I use Ecosia.**
 [Ecosia](https://www.ecosia.org/) is a fairly new search engine that uses 100% of ad revenue to plant trees (turn off your adblock for the Ecosia domain!).
 It's a decent alternative to Google for basic searches (it uses Bing).
 A separate post on how I've got my browser/phone setup for Ecosia and Google to come.

 **- Switched energy supplier to a renewables focused one.** I went with [Bulb Energy](bulb.co.uk/refer/joshu9503) (review in the works!) who promise 100% renewable electricity supply at a very competitive price.
 Disclaimer, above is my referral link (money off for us both!).
 There are other green suppliers are out there.

 **- I buy less crap.** No matter how small, all physical goods have an environment footprint.
 I'm slowly moving away from consumerism as best I can and avoiding buying stuff I don't need.
 Got a music streaming service?
 You probably don't need the CD too.
 Got an iPhone X?
 You probably don't need an XS.

 **- I say no to pointless 'free stuff'.** If you've already got enough pens to last a lifetime, you don't need that free pen with someones logo on it.

- **I'm reducing single-use** - Related to the coffee cup thing, I'm generally trying to reduce single use.
+**- I'm reducing single-use** - Related to the coffee cup thing, I'm generally trying to reduce single use.
 Recycling is good, but not enough.
 One example, Nespresso.
 I still use my Nespresso machine, but less - I have an Aeropress which is a much less wasteful way to make coffee.
 Yes, you can recycle capsules, but it's still resource and energy intensive.

 **- I'm reducing my meat intake.** Western culture has developed a huge and unsustainable dependence on meat.
 Historically, meat was an expensive, occasional luxury - today you can get a cheeseburger for 99p.
 The food industry, and meat in particular has a *huge* environmental impact.
 Cutting meat completely is hard, reducing it isn't.
+I am aiming to eliminate all other meat except chicken and fish and make at least 80% of my lunches/dinners vegetarian or vegan within the next few months.

-**- Fish/Chicken beats red meat.** Stopping to eat meat is hard both mentality and practically, but opting for fish or chicken over red meat makes a big difference too (it's healthier too!). [
+**- Fish/Chicken beats red meat.** Stopping to eat meat is hard both mentality and practically, but opting for fish or chicken over red meat (particularly beef and lamb) makes a big difference (it's healthier too!). [
 ](https://slate.com/technology/2009/04/which-meat-harms-our-planet-the-least.html), but we can safely say red meat (beef/lamb) is 4-10x worse (maybe more!) for the environment than chicken.
+I am aiming to eliminate all other meat except chicken and fish and make at least 80% of my lunches/dinners vegetarian or vegan within the next few months.

 **- I buy packaging free where possible.** Supermarkets (especially the smaller ones) don't make this easy, but I look to buy packaging free versions of things were possible.
 Especially stuff like fruit.

 **- I'm trying to buy food more local.** This one's difficult for me, but buying food from local sources saves a lot of energy from lack of transport and methods of keeping food fresh over long periods of time and distance.
 It usually means less packaging too.

-**I support environmentally friendly brands.** To me, whether or not this becomes a marketing move is irrelevant, it still promotes a green future.
-[Patagonia](https://www.patagonia.com/home/) are a big favourite of mine for this.
-They promote the idea of using clothing for as long as possible, and actively and openly try to reduce the footprint of all their products.

 **- I put less water in the kettle.** Boiling water fast requires a lot of energy.
 The more water, the more energy.
 I put only slightly more than what I need in.
 Saves money, time and reduces energy usage.